presidentbeef/brakeman-site/source/docs/install/index.markdown

 Brakeman gems are now signed, which means the contents of the gem can be verified using the [public Brakeman certificate](https://github.com/presidentbeef/brakeman/blob/master/brakeman-public_cert.pem).

-To verify the gem, first add the certificate as "trusted":
+To verify the gem, first add the following certificates as "trusted":

+    # Brakeman
     gem cert --add <(curl -Ls https://raw.github.com/presidentbeef/brakeman/master/brakeman-public_cert.pem)

+    # ruby_parser, etc.
+    gem cert --add <(curl -Ls http://www.zenspider.com/~ryan/gem-public_cert.pem)

+    # multijson
+    gem cert --add <(curl -Ls https://raw.githubusercontent.com/intridea/multi_json/master/certs/rwz.pem)

-If that looks scary, the certificate can always be downloaded manually and then added.
-The certificate only needs to be added once.
+If that looks scary, the certificates can always be downloaded manually and then added.
+The certificates only need to be added once (until they expire).

 Then the gem can be verified at install: